Paris couture climbs Mount Olympus, plumbs marine depths

 The Texas-born designer managed on Monday to include all the Surrealist references of the late, great couturier Elsa Schiaparelli, without them straying into the kitsch or the overpowering — as has been the case in the past.
 He used them sparingly, carefully giving each bold object the necessary space to breathe.

 A large gold earring resembling a human ear, for instance, was placed above a bare chest and dark tuxedo.
-Not only did that allow the statement earring to be the sole dominant feature, Roseberry very cleverly re-enforced the idea of the human body being literally on display.
-The same idea was repeated on a statement sheeny royal blue leopard skin print tuxedo twinned with the model’s bare skin.
+Not only did that allow the statement earring to be the sole dominant feature, Roseberry very cleverly re-enforced the idea of the human body being — literally — on display.
+The same idea was repeated on a statement sheeny royal blue leopard-skin print tuxedo twinned with the model’s bare human-skin.

 The couture itself was simple, but deceptively so.
-A raisin – black tuxedo with four gold buttons had a monochromatic giant ruffled fabric hood that enveloped the model’s face.
+A raisin-black tuxedo with four gold buttons had a monochromatic giant ruffled fabric hood that enveloped the model’s face.
 The design was visually arresting yet handled subtly as it was in a monochromatic dark hue.

-In the final flourish, Roseberry tackled shocking pink — the color name Schiaparelli was said to have coined.
-What was shocking about it was its tastefulness, on, for instance, a giant dropped – waist full skirt that contrasted stylishly with a bodice in ultramarine, royal blue and a flash of orange.
+In the final flourish, Roseberry tackled shocking pink — the color-name Schiaparelli was said to have coined.
+What was shocking about it was its tastefulness, for instance on a giant dropped-waist full skirt that contrasted stylishly with a bodice in ultramarine, royal blue and flash of orange.

 Adding to reasons to love this show: 23 of the 36 looks were modeled by non-Caucasian models and women of color, in a rare moment on the Paris catwalk.

-COMME DES GARCONS RACE CONTROVERSY
+COMME DES GARCONS’ RACE CONTROVERSY

-Comme des Garçons has ended men’s fashion week trying to defend itself against accusations of racism after its show last week by designer Rei Kawakubo featured white models wearing braided wigs.
+Brand Comme des Garçons ended men’s fashion week trying to defend itself against accusations of racism after last week’s show featured white models wearing braided wigs.

 Critics of the show, which AP didn’t attend and only saw photos of, said it smacked of racial appropriation as the wigs resembled hairstyles of the black community, and some black models in the same show walked with just their natural hair.